Civlac/SRWLED-Wiki/Compiling-Sound-Reactive-WLED.md

 We don't have any notes on this.

 ## Platform IO
 Currently, neither of the developers of the sound reactive fork of WLED are using Platform IO.
 We rely on others to let us know of any changes we need to make for that platform.

+## Arduino IDE
 We are still using the traditional Arduino IDE, versions 1.8.10 and 1.8.11.
 Old people with old habits.